 plt.savefig('prediction_plot2.pdf')

-It is a startup founded in 2012.
-It developed an AI-powered platform, Centaur Chemist, which identifies potential drug targets and sends them for clinical trials.
-It currently has 14 patents to its name, of which seven are in the AI domain.
+It is a startup founded in 2012 that developed an AI-powered platform, Centaur Chemist, which identifies potential drug targets and sends them for clinical trials.
+It currently has 14 patents, of which seven are in the AI domain.

-It is a South Korean startup founded in 2015.
-It developed an AI platform, Standigm BEST, which explores latent chemical space to generate novel compounds with desired properties.
+It is a South Korean startup founded in 2015 that developed an AI platform, Standigm BEST, which explores latent chemical space to generate novel compounds with desired properties.
 Also, it analyses literature to identify new drug compounds.

 If we mention this project in our resume, then these are the following questions are likely to be asked in the interview: